jingwen-z/jingwen-z.github.io/_posts/2016-11-11-analyse-total-amount-of-compensation.md

 ---
 layout:             post
 title:              Impact of different elements on compensation
+date:               2016-11-11 23:32:43 +0200
+tags:               [analysis]
 comments:           true
 ---

 For the end of master, I’m doing my internship at [French Development Agency]